Midnight-Technitian/frontend/README.md

 8. **Create a Pull Request**
     - Go to your fork on GitHub
     - Click "New pull request"
-    - Select the base repository: `glabay/glabtech`
+    - Select the base repository
     - Select base branch: `main` (or the default branch)
     - Select your feature branch from your fork
     - Fill out the PR template with: